ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 turned the book, pointing to the thirteenth
 verse of the the Third Kpistle of John—
 ‘Having many things to write unto you,
-I would not write with pa
+I would not write with paper a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_american-magazine_1886-02_3_5&#0036;38/pct:48.162939,22.318436,34.704473,34.245810/,600/0/default.jpg"/>
 </td>